 Loading.
 Please wait...

 payne

-a.k. payne is a playwright and theatermaker with roots in Pittsburgh, Pennsylvania.
-Their plays love on and engage Black lives and languages beyond the confines of linear time to find/remember stories that might create conditions for our collective liberation(s).
-They hold a B.A. in English and African-American Studies from Yale College and an M.F.A. in Playwriting under Tarell Alvin McCraney from fka Yale School of Drama.
-Their work has been finalist for the L. Arnold Weissberger New Play Award and a two-time finalist for the Susan Smith Blackburn Prize.
-She is the current recipient of the Van Lier New Voices Fellowship, National Black Theatre’s I AM SOUL Playwrights Residency, the Kemp Powers Commission Fund for Black Playwrights, and Atlantic Theater Company's Judith Champion Launch Commission.
-They are a grandchild of the Great Migration; a queer and non-binary abolitionist affected in community by the “New Jim Crow;” and of a great lineage of Black women storytellers and living-room archivists; all of which deeply informs, uplifts, and amplifies their work as a playwright, community organizer, and spacemaker.
+a.k. payne is a playwright, artist-theorist, and theatermaker with roots in Pittsburgh, Pennsylvania.
+Their plays love on and engage the interdependencies of Black pasts, presents, and futures and seek to find/remember language that might move us towards our collective liberation(s).
+They hold a B.A. in English and African American Studies from Yale University and an M.F.A. in Playwriting under Tarell Alvin McCraney from fka Yale School of Drama.
+A 2023-2024 Van Lier New Voices Fellow, their work has been a finalist for the L. Arnold Weissberger New Play Award, and a 3x finalist for the Susan Smith Blackburn Prize, the largest international prize for women+ playwrights.
+Their work has been developed with the O’Neill National Playwrights Conference, The New Harmony Project, Great Plains Theater Commons New Play Conference, and Manhattan Theatre Club’s Groundworks Lab.
+She is currently a resident artist/fellow with National Black Theatre’s I Am SOUL Playwright Residency and Advancing Black Arts in Pittsburgh (The Pittsburgh Foundation).
+They are a proud graduate of Pittsburgh Public Schools; grandchild of the U.S. Great Migration; descendant of a music teacher and a carpenter, who both march every year with their unions in Pittsburgh’s Labor Day parade; an nb & genderqueer abolitionist affected in community by the “New Jim Crow;” and of a great lineage of Black women storytellers and living-room archivists; all of which deeply informs, uplifts, and amplifies their work as a playwright, community organizer, and spacemaker.

+Loading.
+Please wait...